 The chiropractor usually begins by aligning the spine, which is called an “adjustment.”
 This brings the body back into alignment so that it can function more efficiently and with less pain.
 The patient may also be given recommendations on lifestyle changes, dietary adjustments, exercise, and supplements.

 When the body is aligned, the entire system is balanced.
 This allows the body to work at a more optimal rate.
-As a result, the range of motion improves and the pain is decreased or even completely eliminated.
+As a result, the range of motion improves, and the pain is decreased or even eliminated.